In This Article

 Ideas For Toppings And Desserts

 - If you’re craving a classic ice cream sundae, try serving this easy 4-Ingredient Salted Caramel Sauce or this rich and delicious Hot Fudge Sauce with this recipe.
+Don’t forget to top it with a spoonful of homemade whipped cream.

 - We love all the ice cream toppings.
 Try mixing in Oreo crumbles, chocolate shavings, cookie dough pieces, peanut butter cups, jam, fruit, or any other topping that sounds good.
 This simple vanilla ice cream is the perfect opportunity to get creative.